RequestNetwork/requestNetwork/packages/payment-processor/README.md

 ### Test

 To run the payment-processor tests we need a local running ganache with all our smart contracts deployed.
 You can open two terminals and do:
+Do not define "NETWORK" variable in the smart-contracts .env file.

 ```
 # Terminal 1